Located in: Georgia

 European University Tbilisi charges international students in USD.
 The annual fee for the 6-year MD programme is USD 5,500 (around €5,200), and the dentistry course is held for 5 years at the cost of USD 4,500 (approximately €4,200) per year.
 The last 2 years of the dentistry course are $5000 (approximately €4,800).

 The MD and DMD programmes aim to prepare you to meet modern standards.
-To rely on the principles of evidence-based medicine, use qualitative research ethical and communication skills, establish themselves, and develop professionally in an environment that is constantly changing.
+To rely on the principles of evidence-based medicine, use qualitative research ethical and communication skills, establish themselves, and develop professionally in a constantly changing environment.

 European University Tbilisi offers 4 intakes throughout the year: